1998 Tennessee Volunteers football team: Arkansas

 Tennessee fell behind 21–3 in the first half, but capped off a season-saving comeback with a Travis Henry touchdown run in the final seconds.

 Henry had 197 yards rushing and the deciding touchdown.
-The key play of the game and possibly the season occurred in the 4th quarter.
+The key play of the game and possibly the season occurred in the fourth quarter.
 Arkansas was nursing a 24–22 lead late in the game and was attempting to run out the clock.
-DT Billy Ratliff pushed Arkansas G Brandon Burlsworth into QB Clint Stoerner, causing him to stumble and fumble.
+Defensive tackle Billy Ratliff pushed Arkansas guard Brandon Burlsworth into quarterback Clint Stoerner, causing him to stumble and fumble.
 Ratliff recovered the ball and allowed Tennessee the chance to drive the field and score the game-winning touchdown.

-Kentucky
+vs. Kentucky

 Kentucky struggled after one of their players died and another was injured in an automobile accident early that week, as Tennessee picked up an easy 59–21 win.
 This game marked the end of the Battle of the Beer Barrel, due to the alcohol-related death that week.